 Side sleepers with back pain should look for a medium-firm mattress with a zoned support system, such as the Saatva Classic or The WinkBed.
 Mattresses with zoned support feel firmer toward the center of the bed, which helps keep the spine in the proper alignment.
 This, in turn, can help alleviate back pain over time.
 Zoned support can also help evenly distribute body weight, which can help reduce pressure point pain.

-The best mattress for heavy people is the Titan Plus Luxe mattress.
-This bed was made specifically for people who weigh more than 230 pounds.
-It has a strong coil system that won’t sag as time goes on, and it has a plush comfort layer that helps cushion joints and contours around the hips and shoulders.
+The best mattress for higher-weight people is the Titan Plus Luxe mattress.
+This bed was made specifically for people who weigh more than 250 pounds.
+It has a strong coil system that won’t sag over time and a plush comfort layer that helps cushion joints and contours around the hips and shoulders.